merlinkv/MegaDuino/README.md

 # ATTENTION

-This project was made for the retro community and not for resale on eBay or other auction sites.
+This project was made for the retro community and not for commercial purpouses.
 So only retro hardware forums and individual people can build this project.

-IT'S NOT FOR SALE ON EBAY OR OTHER AUCTION SITES.
+ITS SALE ON EBAY OR OTHER AUCTION SITES IS PROHIBITED

 # Note